-Our insurance agency segment accounted for 86.0% and 85.4% of our net revenues in 2021 and 2022, respectively.
-Revenue from this segment is derived from two broad categories of insurance products: (i) life and health insurance products, and (ii) property and casualty insurance products both primarily focused on meeting the insurance needs of individuals.
+Our insurance agency segment accounted for 85.4% and 86.3% of our net revenues in 2022 and 2023, respectively.
+Revenue from this segment is derived from two broad categories of insurance products: (i) life and health insurance products, and (ii) non-life insurance products (previously categorized as property and casualty insurance products), both primarily focused on meeting the insurance needs of individuals.